olivernybroe/intellij-touch/readme.md

 This plugin adds support for the MacBook Touch bar in IntelliJ IDE's.

-The plugin is waiting for approval so right now you will have to install it manually.

-Right now the plugin does not support automatic update of settings and requires a restart of the IDE before the changes takes affect.
+Right now the plugin does not support automatic update of settings, so you have two ways of updating the touch bar

+- Restart the IDE
+- Go to `Appearance & Behavior` -> `Menus and Toolbars` -> `Touch Bar` and press the button.

 ## Features